influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 to parse.
 By default, no rows will be skipped.

 The `csv_skip_columns` config indicates the number of columns to be skipped before parsing data.
 These columns will not be read out of the header.
-Naming with the `csv_name_columns` will begin at the first parsed column after skipping the indicated columns.
+Naming with the `csv_column_names` will begin at the first parsed column after skipping the indicated columns.
 By default, no columns are skipped.

-To assign custom column names, the `csv_name_columns` config is available.
-If the `csv_name_columns` config is used, all columns must be named as additional columns will be ignored.
-If `csv_header_row_count` is set to 0, `csv_name_columns` must be specified.
-Names listed in `csv_name_columns` will override names extracted from the header.
+To assign custom column names, the `csv_column_names` config is available.
+If the `csv_column_names` config is used, all columns must be named as additional columns will be ignored.
+If `csv_header_row_count` is set to 0, `csv_column_names` must be specified.
+Names listed in `csv_column_names` will override names extracted from the header.

 The `csv_tag_columns` and `csv_field_columns` configs are available to add the column data to the metric.
-The name used to specify the column is the name in the header, or if specified, the corresponding name assigned in `csv_name_columns`.
+The name used to specify the column is the name in the header, or if specified, the corresponding name assigned in `csv_column_names`.
 If neither config is specified, no data will be added to the metric.

 Additional configs are available to dynamically name metrics and set custom timestamps.
-If the `csv_name_column` config is specified, the parser will assign the metric name to the value found in that column.
+If the `csv_column_names` config is specified, the parser will assign the metric name to the value found in that column.
 If the `csv_timestamp_column` is specified, the parser will extract the timestamp from that column.
 If `csv_timestamp_column` is specified, the `csv_timestamp_format` must also be specified or an error will be thrown.